Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

                                                     * ingress

-   **router_id** / :orange:`optional`               This option defines interface, which IP address will be used for defining
+   **router_id** / :orange:`optional`               This option defines the interface whose IP address will be used for defining

-                                                    router-id of l2vpn.
-In this project interface **Loopback1** is used.
-This option
+                                                    router-id of L2VPN.
+In this project, the  interface **Loopback1** is used for the router-id

-                                                    is set to:
+                                                    of L2VPN, so the option is set to:

                                                     * **Loopback1**